terrillmoore/sigfox-bringup/README.md

 ## Build the project

+After changing the configuration to `Release`, build the project.

 You'll get several warnings.
-You can select the Console tab to watch progress.
+You can select the `Console` tab to watch progress.
 At the end, I got:

 ```console
 Building target: murata-sigfox.elf